SmithWillSuffice/ohanga-pai/content/questions/5_deficit_myths.md

 Cash and bank deposits that are not being spent are demand leakages, so are not causing inflation, and thus not causing any higher tax return.

 The government does not need to take back this cash and those bank deposits.
-The government has already issued t=he money that was used to buy bonds (it was formerly cash or bank deposit, swapped now for an interest bearing Treasury security).
+The government has already issued the money that was used to buy bonds (it was formerly cash or bank deposit, swapped now for an interest bearing Treasury security).

 Most people think of "national debt" as only the Treasury bonds --- why?